mpky/volcanoe-classifier/README.md

 #### Volcanoes on Venus Image Classifier

-Train various machine learning models to recognize if a given image of the planet Venus has a volcano in it or not.
-Compare model performance.
+I trained various machine learning models (Random Forest, SVM, XGBoost, LR, CNN) to recognize if a given image of the planet Venus has a volcano in it or not and compared model performance.